Freelance Writing Pay Rates – How Much Money Do Writers Make?

-Freelance writers, I encourage you to take your experience and education into account before setting your goals for earning money as a freelance writer.
-That is, a new freelancer can’t charge as much for writing jobs as a freelancer who’s been writing for five or fifteen years.
+Fellow scribes, take your experience and education into account before setting your goals for earning money as a writer.
+A new freelancer can’t charge as much for an article as an established journalist.

 • Reprint articles: $20-$1,500 per project, or $.10-1.50 per word